BridgeQZH/MPC-Project/README.md

 ## TODO:
 * Paper Work
-    > Solve the linear quadrotor dynamics.
-Get Jacobian matrix around the equilibrium.(Q1)
+    + ~~Solve the linear quadrotor dynamics.
+Get Jacobian matrix around the equilibrium.(Q1)~~

 * Code Implementation
-    > Change linear pendulum model from the assignment to linear quadrotor model in this project.
+    + ~~Change linear pendulum model from the assignment to linear quadrotor model in this project.~~

-    > Discretize the linear model to get discrete time dynamics.
+    + ~~Discretize the linear model to get discrete time dynamics.~~

-    > Simulation.(Q2)
+    + Modify simulation.py

+    + give specific control input and simulate.